 “The whole premise of this ‘SOC for supply chain’ is to highlight and give more transparency to what dependencies there are throughout that life cycle,” Patel said.
 “When you think about the world today, there are global dependencies, timelines, dependencies on delivery—companies manage those risks.
 So, if a company has a dependence on a producer, or supplier or delivery organization, any impact to those tangential elements could impact their ability to operate effectively."

 For additional resources to help your business thrive, especially during challenging times, visit Weaver’s Resilience and Recovery Resource Center for up-to-date content on topics including cybersecurity, strategic governance, organizational assessments, tax relief for businesses and individuals, IT and financial considerations, compliance and other legislative updates.
-Also, be sure to subscribe to our industry publication for the latest news, videos and podcasts in the Business Services Industry.
+Also, be sure to subscribe to our newsletter for the latest news, events and podcasts.